llm-qoe/llm-qoe.github.io/README.md

 ## System Imbalance and Opportunity

-Current first-come, first-served (FCFS) scheduling policy, commonly adopted in LLM serving systems, fails to account for the QoE requirements of individual requests and cannot efficiently utilize resources.
+Current first-come, first-served (FCFS) scheduling policy, commonly adopted in LLM serving systems, fails to account for the QoE requirements of individual requests and cannot efficiently utilize resources, especially when the request load surpasses the server's capacity.
 As shown in Figure 2, they often lead to misaligned user experiences, where the timing of token delivery doesn't necessarily meet user needs.

 <p align="center">
   <img src="/assets/post_img/user-exp-1.png" alt="Schedule1" style="width:80%;">